alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 }
 ```

-Doing so we will have more control over the cache, setting for example, a custom counter or running a side effect based on the number of calls.
+Doing so, we'll have more control over the cache, running a side effect based on the number of calls.

 ---

 ## 3. Staticmap Size

+Often, one of the most improvements to reduce costs of Maps Services is to convert dynamic maps to static maps, which are much cheaper, but there are some peculiarities to keep in mind.

-The service **Static Map**, if you aren't [Premium](https://developers.google.com/maps/premium) offers a max size of `640x640`, so if you **request** a static map with dimensions `641x641`, Google will offer you anyway a `640x640` map, but you will pay for it.
+The **Static Map** service if you aren't [Premium](https://developers.google.com/maps/premium) offers a max size of `640x640`, so if you **request** a static map with dimensions `641x641`, Google will offer anyway a `640x640` map, but you will pay for it.

-The browser will not use the cache, because it recognizes the two requests as different,
+The browser **will not use the cache**, because it recognizes the two requests as different.

 ![caching reqeust](images/caching.png)

+**Example: limit StaticMap with Javascript**:

-If we have a static map with dynamic width and height, as in the previous example, we can manipulate the width and height to **avoid requests that exceed 640x640px**.
+If we have a **Static Map** with dynamic __width__ and __height__, as in the previous example, we can manipulate the width and height to **avoid requests that exceed 640x640px**.

 ```javascript
 const createGoogleMapsUrl = debounce((w,h) => {